edgedb/easy-edgedb/chapter13/index.md

       strength := <int16>round(random() * 5) + 5
     }),
     (insert MinorVampire {
-      # We need to give a new name, so as not to clash with former_self.
       name := 'Lucy',
       former_self := lucy,
       first_appearance := lucy.last_appearance,